Discrimination of quantum states under locality constraints in the many-copy setting: Optimal LOCC Protocols for Binary Hypothesis Testing

 Letting $\beta = \exp\{-nr\}$, we have the desired strong converse exponent.

-\ref{MES_sc:b} By Corollary~\ref{coro:MES_Hoeffding}-\ref{MES_Hoeffding:b}, the type-I error will exponentially decay when the type-II error exponentially decay at any finite rate $r$.
-This thus implies that the strong converse exponent is zero for all finite rate $r$ since $\lim_{n\to \infty} \frac1n \log [1- \frac{1}{(d+1)^n} ] = 0$. \end{proof}
+\ref{MES_sc:b} By Corollary~\ref{coro:MES_Hoeffding}-\ref{MES_Hoeffding:b}, the type-I error will exponentially decay when the type-II error exponentially decays at any finite rate $r$.
+Therefore, the strong converse exponent is zero for all finite rate $r$ since $\lim_{n\to \infty} \frac1n \log [1- \frac{1}{(d+1)^n} ] = 0$. \end{proof}

-We remark that by following our argument in Theorem~\ref{theo:trade-off}, one can also obtain the optimal trade-off: